By now, employee advocacy needs little introduction.

 Having a strong personal brand makes you a very desirable candidate to employers.

-(plus one that generates a good amount of engagement!)
+(that generates a good amount of engagement!)

 But it’s not all about your career prospects.